WICG/canvas-color-space/CanvasColorSpaceProposal.md

 ## Use Case Description
 * Contents displayed through a canvas element should be color managed in order to minimize differences in appearance across browsers and display devices.
 Improving color fidelity matters a lot for artistic uses (e.g. photo and paint apps) and for e-commerce (product presentation).
 * Canvases should be able to take advantage of the full color gamut and dynamic range of the display device.
-* Creative apps that do image manipulation generally prefer compositing, filtering and interpolation calculations to be performed in a linear color space.
+* Some applications prefer prefer that compositing, filtering and interpolation calculations be performed in a physically based linear color space.

 ### Current Limitations
 * The color space of canvases is undefined in the current specification.